Andrew Benintendi Player Props: White Sox vs. Reds

 Andrew Benintendi At The Plate

-- Benintendi leads Chicago in slugging percentage (.321) thanks to five extra-base hits.
+- Benintendi leads Chicago with a slugging percentage of .310, fueled by five extra-base hits.

-- Benintendi enters this game on a four-game hitting streak.
-In his last outings, he's hitting .235.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.